mixxxdj/manual/source/hardware/controllers/denon_mc7000.rst

 | Press one of the pad buttons to set or play a Hot Cue.
 | Use :hwlabel:`SHIFT` + pad button to delete an existing Hot Cue.
+| If :hwlabel:`SLIP` was active then after releasing the Hot Cue button the track continues as it had been playing forward the whole time.
+Slip mode stays enabled so you can continue with more actions in slip mode.

 .. figure:: ../../_static/controllers/denon_mc7000_cue_mode.svg
    :align: left